 Do you select a new recipient every year for each category?

 Not necessarily.
 As long as current recipients continue to meet our criteria and still have a favorable reputation in the community from one year to the next, they can conceivably maintain the Best in Business Award distinction for multiple years.

 Why doesn’t Best in Business Award display the results of its online research?

 The short answer is because of legal, proprietary reasons.
 The other reason though is to cut down on confusion with consumers.
 Previously, we actually did display all the businesses and professionals that were nominated, by market and by category.
 There were unfortunately a couple of problems with sharing that information.
 Sometimes a consumer might nominate a business that did great work for them four years ago, but he/she might not be aware that the company is no longer in business.
 Also, many consumers mistakenly assumed that our slate on nominations was Best in Business Award’s “Approved” list of vendors in that particular category.
 This was not the case at all.
 It was strictly a list of nominated businesses and nothing more.

 Has Best in Business Award ever had a category in which you were unable to identify a business that could meet all your stringent criteria?

 Do your recipients pay a fee for THE award?

 Not for the award itself.
-However, there is a “cooperative” advertising fee (or fund) each recipient is required to pay into that helps underwrite our ongoing campaign.
-When over 40 businesses purchase their advertising as one unit, there’s more buying clout with the media outlets and with the applicable costs associated with producing their marketing materials.
+However, there is a “cooperative” advertising fee (or fund) each recipient pays into that helps underwrite our ongoing campaign.
+When a large number of businesses purchase their advertising as one unit, there’s more buying clout with the media outlets and with the applicable costs associated with producing their marketing materials.